mpantelidakis/gmm_ciwa/README.md

+### Gaussian-mixture-based methodology to identify sunlit leaves in images.

-### The code that generates .csv files out of Flir images can be found in the code_for_csv_files directory.
+The code that generates .csv files out of Flir images can be found in the code_for_csv_files directory.
 The flir images should be places in data/flir_images After you generate the .csv files, place them in the data/csv_files folder Make sure to adjust the prediction resolution and the output folder path in the GMM_Paper_csv.py script.